seymaceren/datasim/README.md

 The code is meant to be as short as possible without too many bells and whistles, leaving anything other than the main simulation to external proven libraries.

-The simulation is optionally tied to a Streamlit dashboard.
+The simulation is optionally tied to a Streamlit dashboard, from which the generated data can be easily exported as Pickle or CSV files.

+Without the dashboard, generated data can be automatically saved from the command line running the simulation.

 ## API Documentation
 Auto-generated, on [sabvdf.github.io/datasim](https://sabvdf.github.io/datasim/)

-## Usage
+## Usage (warning: outdated!)
 See sample code, the basic setup is:

 - Implement entities as subclasses of `datasim.Entity` and their behavior as subclasses of `datasim.State`